rohitdhuri/csx42-summer-2020-assign1-rohitdhuri/README.md

 -----------------------------------------------------------------------

-Following are the commands and the instructions to run ANT on your project.
+Following are the commands and the instructions to run ANT on this project.
 #### Note: build.xml is present in wordPlay/src folder.

 -----------------------------------------------------------------------